 Monthly Recurring Revenue provides you with a YoY benchmark indicated your revenue level

 As mentioned at the start, understanding you Subscriber Chrun rate is paramount for your OTT business.
 Knowing why your viewers are leaving allows you to react quickly and pivot to recorrect the trend.
+You can also use Cleeng's powerful couponing solution to develop promotional campaigns to attract your customers back to your platform.
 The below graphs show you a monthly churn rate coupled in with the reasons.

 Difference between Transactions and Subscribers